AdrianBindila/dice-roll/README.md

-Dice roll with seed from your CPU time and PID
+Dice roll with seed from your system time and PID

 Note: this was compiled and developed on Windows 10.